LerryAlexander/data-driven-s3-aws/README.md

 * Test case to verify that the end-user can download the catalog and product files from the system.
 * Test case to verify that the system can handle failures during processing.
 * Test case to verify that the whole process is completed within 3 minutes.
+* Test case to verify that the data files are successfully deleted from AWS S3 bucket.

 Other test cases that can be considered for automation: